Here are some resources to help you get the most out of using the Electronic Prescription Service.

 The NHS Dictionary of Medicines and Devices (dm+d) provides a standardised reference for medicines and medical devices for use by different clinical systems.

-Download our dm+d factsheet to find out about some of the common issues when using EPS release 2.
+Read more about dm+d and prescribing systems to find out about some of the common issues when using EPS.

 With electronic prescriptions, patients can choose where their prescriber will electronically send their prescriptions to.
 This is called nomination.